 - Because loans are difficult to obtain, it is difficult to find a buyer when you want to sell the property in the future

 Before you buy, check the road frontage and the actual classification of the road in front of the home.
-By law, real estate advertisements must indicate if the property is a ‘sai-kenchiku fuka‘ and cannot be rebuilt, but there are some real estate agencies who may intentionally or accidentally leave this out.
+By law, real estate advertisements must indicate if the property is a ‘sai-kenchiku fuka‘ and cannot be rebuilt, but there are some real estate agencies who may accidentally leave this out.